 Welcome toHall-Woodward's School Counseling Department'sHomepage!!

 We can hardly believe another school year is behind us here at Hall-Woodward Elementary!!!
-Hopefully it was full of new and exciting experiences.
+Hopefully, it was full of new and exciting experiences.
 We'd like to say congratulations to our "graduating' Fifth Grade students, we have truly enjoyed watching you grow over the years, and to see you finally take the step towards middle school warms our hearts.
 Always remember that "every great dream begins with a dreamer.
 Always remember, YOU have within you the strength, the patience, and the passion to reach for the stars to change the world." - Harriet TubmanCharacter of the Month (COM) is a huge deal and honor at Hall-Woodward Elementary!
 It is an opportunity for our teachers to recognize students in their classroom who demonstrate and/or embody the Character Trait for that month.
 These students receive a certificate and are rewarded for showing their outstanding efforts.
-As Character of the Month nominees start coming in, an Excel Spreadsheet listing the trait, teacher, and students will be sent out.
+As Character of the Month nominees starts coming in, an Excel Spreadsheet listing the trait, teacher, and students will be sent out.
 This helps us keep track of who is being nominated for COM and ensures different students are nominated each time.

 Middle School Transition